Eventual-Inc/Daft/docs/source/user_guide/basic_concepts/read-and-write.rst

 From File Paths
 ^^^^^^^^^^^^^^^

-However, if instead you are reading a set of files that are not container file formats, you can use the :func:`daft.from_glob_path` method which will read a DataFrame of globbed filepaths.
+Daft also provides an easy utility to create a DataFrame from globbing a path.
+You can use the :func:`daft.from_glob_path` method which will read a DataFrame of globbed filepaths.

 .. code:: python